-First, register for classes by logging into WebAdvisor.
-Within WebAdvisor, select "Students."
-Under "Registration" choose Student Planning link.
+First, register for classes by logging into Student Selfserve.
+Click on "Plan your Degree & Register for Classes".
+Once registered, you may set up your Nelnet Business Solutions Payment Plan.
 On the left side of the page, click on the 2nd icon from the top (Financial Information).
-Finally, click on "Student Finance" and FACTS Payment Plan.
-Follow the on screen instructions to complete your payment plan agreement.
+Finally, click on "Student Finance" and Nelnet Payment Plan.
+Follow the on-screen instructions to complete your payment plan agreement.